Cambridge Isaac Newton Institute for Mathematical Sciences (INI)

 In 1961 when first studying geometry 101 (just 14 years old), I questioned the completeness of the definitions of points and vertices.
 What ties those endpoints together?
 Is there anything inside a point and/or a vertex?

 In 2011 my nephew asked if I would teach his high school classes about Plato’s solids.
 I had my own special models.
 By then, having spent time with folks like David Bohm and John Conway, I was still asking odd questions.
-We followed a Zeno-like path deeper and deeper inside the tetrahedron.
+In those classes we followed a Zeno-like path deeper and deeper inside the tetrahedron.
 Net-net, there were 202 base-2 notations from the first moment of time, Planck Time, to this very moment, right Now.
 The first 64 notations, below the thresholds of measurement (and perhaps below quantum fluctuations), were a mystery.
 Each notation had length, time, mass and charge.
 They also had all the mathematics that defined each Planck base unit.
 And, I believe they have the qualities of an infinitesimal sphere and the Fourier Transform.
 I concluded that these notations were not very good point particles and they were not even very good vertices… unless, of course, these were all part of a redefinition of points and vertices.

 What a strange place to find oneself.